DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 However, in order to ensure the results work with varying data, we cannot limit ourselves to simply one stream of bits.
 The main point of the algorithm is to remove patterns in the bitstream that may lead to less randomized results.
-As such, we will manually produce several bitstreams to use for our tests -- each with varying degrees of repeated patterns that should be eliminated by the algorithm.
-Furthermore, in order to see how well our implementation will work with realistic data from the OQRNG generator, we will sample streams of bits directly from the source.
+As such, we will sample several bitstreams from the OQRNG-device to use for our tests -- each with varying degrees of repeated patterns that should be eliminated by the algorithm.
+All bitstrings tested are available as an appendix to this paper.

 <!-- TODO: add figure for testing setup -->
 <!-- TODO: move some details from experementation sectio to implementation strategy and remove whole experemintation section, as well as some part of results. e.g concentrate every important thingy about implementation and testing setup here in section 5. -->

-### 5.1 Implementation Strategy
+### 5.1 Implementation strategy

-The implementation of the Toeplitz extractor followed a structured, iterative approach devided into two phases.
-Phase A focused on exploring performance improvements through incremental algorithmic changes, while Phase B addressed architectural inefficiencies identified during implementation of Phase A. Each iteration built upon previus findings and performance was evaluated in terms of both correctness and execution time on the target hardware.
+Our implementation of the Toeplitz extractor followed a structured, iterative approach divided into two phases.
+Phase one focused on exploring performance improvements through incremental algorithmic changes.
+Phase two then addressed architectural inefficiencies identified during phase one.
+Each phase then consisted of a number of individual iterations, in which performance was evaluated in terms of both correctness and execution time on the target hardware.

-#### 5.2 Phase A
+#### 5.2 Phase one

-The impelentation began with a naive version designet to prioritize correctness over speed.
-This version was first executed on a separate computer to generate reference output for various input bitstrings, which were lates used as accuracy baselines.
+Initially, we require a "naive" version designed to prioritize correctness over speed.
+This version was first executed on a separate computer to generate reference output for various input bitstrings, which were later used as accuracy baselines.
 The naive implementation was then flashed onto the Teensy 4.1 microcontroller, where execution time was measured in microseconds.
-Each subsequent iteration introduced controlled modifcations aimed at improving throughput.
+Each subsequent iteration introduced controlled modifications aimed at improving throughput.

-**Iteration 1 - Naive implementation:**
-The initial implmentation followed the pseudocode described in section 3.4, using matrix multiplication over raw input and seed data.
+The initial implementation followed the pseudocode described in section 3.4, using matrix multiplication over raw input and seed data.
 It relied on `std::vector<int>` for storage and used nested loops to compute each output bit.
+From this point, this implementation was improved over the coming iterations, and the new implementation verified in the same manner as the initial version.

-**Iteration 2 - Data structures:**
-This iteration kept the same algorithmic logic but experimented with data structures such as raw pointers and hash maps to enhance the use of `std::vector`.
+**Iteration 1 - Data structures:** This iteration kept the same algorithmic logic as the initial implementation, but experimented with data structures such as raw pointers and hash maps to enhance the use of `std::vector`.
 The goal was to reduce or eliminate the reliance on nested loops.

-**Iteration 3 - Bitshifting:**
-Basic bitwise operation were introduced to replace arithmetic where possible.
-Multiplication were replaced with logical AND `&` and modulo operations with bit masking `& 1`.
+**Iteration 2 - Bitshifting:** Basic bitwise operation was introduced to replace arithmetic whenever possible.
+Multiplication was replaced with logical `AND &` and modulo operations with bit masking `& 1`.
 The goal was to reduce the number of instructions and improve per-bit processing speed.

-**Iteration 4 - Batching and Hardware optimization:**
-This iteration focused on optimizing performance through batching and the use of ARM-native instructions.
-We began by testing batching alone. followed by isolated use of ARM instructions such as `__builtin_popcountll()`.
-After establishing their individual effect we combined both techniques.
-Multiple batch sizes were tested to determine their impact. more details and benchmars for each configuration can be found in the results section.
+**Iteration 3 - Batching and Hardware optimization:** This iteration focused on optimizing performance through batching and the use of ARM-native instructions, beginning by testing batching alone.
+This was followed by isolated use of ARM instructions such as `__builtin_popcountll()` (_which counts the number of set bits in an unsigned integer_).
+After establishing their individual effect we combined both techniques, multiple batch sizes were tested to determine their impact.
+More details and benchmarks for each configuration can be found in the section 6.

-#### 5.3 Phase B
+#### 5.3 Phase two

-Phase B focused on addressing inefficiencies and design issues that were unintentionally introduced during earlier iterations.
+Phase two focused on addressing inefficiencies and design issues that were unintentionally introduced during earlier iterations.
 Rather than continuing with new algorithmic ideas, this phase aimed to identify and fix structural problems.
-Several assumptions from Phase A — such as the benefits of certain data structures or abstractions — were re-evaluated.
+Several assumptions from phase one were re-evaluated -- such as the benefits of certain data structures or abstractions.

-**Iteration 1 - Loop unrolling:**
-This iteration focused on reducing the number of loops in the extractor by manually unrolling repeated operations.
+**Iteration 4 - Loop unrolling:** This iteration focused on reducing the number of loops in the extractor by manually unrolling repeated operations.
 The goal was to decrease overhead created by loops.
+Whereas this operation is commonly done by compiler optimization, manually performing this guarantees that we unroll the loops rather than leaving it to the compiler.

-**Iteration 2 - Removal of vector usage:**
-This iteration removed `std::vector` in favor of fixed-size types like uint32_t and uint64_t to reduce memory overhead.The goal was to simplify memory management and improve performance by avoiding dynamic allocation.
+**Iteration 5 - Removal of vector usage:** This iteration removed `std::vector` in favor of fixed-size types like `uint32_t` and `uint64_t` to reduce the overhead introduced by creating and populating this complex data structure.

-**Iteration 3 - Data type exloration:**
-Following the removal of vectors, this iteration explored alternative static data types to determine the most efficient structure for storing input and seed data.
+**Iteration 6 - Data type exploration:** Following the removal of vectors, this iteration explored alternative static data types to determine the most efficient structure for storing input and seed data.

-**Iteration 4 - Bit shifting reimplementation:**
-In this final iteration, bit shifting techniques were reintroduced into the now simplified implementation.
+**Iteration 7 - Re-implementation of bitshifting:** In this final iteration, bit shifting techniques were reintroduced into the now simplified implementation.
 With high-level abstractions removed and memory structures streamlined, bit-level operations such as shifting and masking were applied.

-### 5.2 Evaluation
+### 5.4 Evaluation

-In order to evaluate the efficacy of each iteration, we will test the code by processing our pre-determined bitstreams, saving the processed bits in a binary file and evaluating this file with the command line utility `ent`[^8], which is a simple way of evaluating the randomness of binary data.
+To evaluate the correctness of each implementation, a baseline was generated as discussed in section 5.2.
+Using the naive, initial implementation to process bits and saving for later evaluation gave us a source of truth against which to compare following iterations.
+To verify that the algorithm successfully removed the patterns it should, we verified the measured entropy score with the command line utility `ent`[^8].

 [^8]:

 [Manual page for `ent`, accessed 2025-04-23.](https://manpages.ubuntu.com/manpages/trusty/man1/ent.1.html)

-As discussed in section 3, the hardware used will impose a clear bound on how quickly our implementation needs to process the bits in order to match the speed of the ADC and the output speed of the USB-port in $Mbit/s$.
-In order to verify accuracy, the output of random numbers should be identical for each sample bitstring tested.
-Certain iterations might, however, use larger parts of the bitstring, and thus produce a slightly variable result.
+We created a script to facilitate easier testing, which is attached to this paper.
+Using this script, all bitstrings used for testing can be evaluated against the baseline, ensuring that the output from the new iteration matches the baseline exactly.
+Furthermore, the script also provides the average execution time of only the Toeplitz extraction in microseconds.

 Hyncica et. al. [@micromeasurements] propose that measuring execution time of algorithms directly via the microcontrollers internal timers (while subtracting